SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab/index.md

                                                     </p>

                                                     <p>
                                                       I’m not going to reinvent the wheel.
-The&nbsp;[Installation docs](https://automatedlab.org/en/latest/Wiki/Basic/install/)&nbsp;are good enough!
+The[Installation docs](https://automatedlab.org/en/latest/Wiki/Basic/install/)are good enough!
                                                     </p>

                                                     <h3>